creativescala/creative-scala/book/src/pages/flowers/functions.md

 import doodle.image.syntax.all._
 ```

-Let's motivate functions by look at structural recursion over the natural numbers, and trying to capture in code the pattern we've used many times.
+Let's motivate functions by looking at structural recursion over the natural numbers, and trying to capture in code the pattern we've used many times.

 We have written a lot of structural recursions over the natural numbers.
 We started with code like